verhas/pyama/doc/architecture.md

 when they have to be included.
 This is a fairly general approach.
 Usually the number of passes is two.
 In the first pass the handlers collect information from the files.
 During the second pass some of the handlers modify some of the segments of some of the files.
+However, it does not stop a handler class to require several more passes.

+The method `file_handler_match()` checks that the handler was configured for the very specific file to be executed.
+As an example we can look at the code of `run.py` again, which is copied into this documentation above.
+The segment handler `SnippetReader()` will run for the Markdown, Python and Java files, because an instance is passed to the configuration method `handler()`.
+On the other and `ShellSnippet()` will only be executed when the current file is a Python file, because it is configured only for the Python files.

 ## Wiring the files